Atlanta Wrongful Death Attorney

 In a civil matter, anyone found liable for your loved one’s death will be compelled to compensate your family for the damages they sustained.
 A ruling in your family’s favor doesn’t include criminal penalties.
 Those could arise in a case brought by prosecutors.

 WATCH: Who can bring a wrongful death claim in Georgia?

-Not every individual who had a relationship with a wrongful death victim is legally able to file a lawsuit.
-In order to file a claim, you must have suffered damage because of the individual’s death.
+Not every individual who had a relationship with a wrongful death victim can legally file a lawsuit.
+To file a wrongful death claim, you must have suffered damage because of the individual’s death.
 In the state of Georgia, individuals who can file a wrongful death suit include:

-Under Georgia law, the victim’s surviving spouse is the first person who has a right to file a wrongful death lawsuit.
+Under Georgia wrongful death law, the victim’s surviving spouse is the first person who has the right to file a wrongful death lawsuit.
 If the couple had minor children at the time of the victim’s death, the spouse must also represent the interests of these children in the lawsuit.
-If the spouse’s case is successful, a portion of the damages will be awarded to the children.
+If the spouse’s case is successful, the children will be awarded a portion of the damages.

-If the deceased individual does not have a surviving spouse, the individual’s children have the right to file a lawsuit.
-If the lawsuit is successful, the damages will be divided evenly among the children.
+If the deceased individual does not have a surviving spouse, the individual’s children have the right to file a wrongful death lawsuit.
+If the suit is successful, the damages will be divided evenly among the children.

 If the deceased person does not have a surviving spouse or children who are able to file a lawsuit, a surviving parent can file a claim.